stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter6_Implementation.md

     putStrLn ("multiplying " ++ (show a) ++ " with " ++ (show b))
     return (a * b)
 ```

+It is important to note that, unlike programming languages like Java or C, Haskell is indentation based.
+So, there are no blocks surrounded by curly brackets, but every whitespace at the beginning of each line has a meaning to the program.

 ### Higher-Order Functions